Author Instructions

 All the publications cited in the manuscript should be listed alphabetically according to the first author.
 When two or more publications by the same first author are cited in the text, they should be listed chronologically.
 References are cited in the text by surname and year within parentheses, e.g. (Tuma et al., 1999; Hurd and Saxton, 1998).

 EndNote users can use the output style file, available here (created by USACO Corporation).
+Authors may also use the CSL style (for Zotero, Mendeley, Papers, etc.).

 An “in press” paper may be included in the references if the paper is expected to be published during the processing of the manuscript for publication in Cell Structure and Function.
 In this case, the authors are required to send three copies of the preprint to the Editorial Office to facilitate the review process.